MicrosoftDocs/PowerShell-Docs/reference/5.0/CimCmdlets/New-CimInstance.md

 ### -ClassName
 Specifies the name of the CIM class of which the operation creates an instance.
-NOTE: You can use tab completion to browse the list of classes, because Windows PowerShell gets a list of classes from the local WMI server to provide a list of class names.
+NOTE: You can use tab completion to browse the list of classes, because PowerShell gets a list of classes from the local WMI server to provide a list of class names.

 ```yaml
 Type: String